NJR Research Committee (RC)

 Research Fellowship Scheme

-Due to the COVID-19 pandemic the committee has been unable to appoint to the NJR Research Fellowship this year.
-We are expecting to open the 10th round of this programme in 2021.
-This is part of the NJR’s Joint Clinical Research Fellowship scheme run in partnership with the Royal College of Surgeons of England, helping the NJR to support high quality research in orthopaedics.
+Due to the COVID-19 pandemic the committee was unable to appoint to the NJR Research Fellowship in 2020.
+The NJR’s Joint Clinical Research Fellowship scheme is run in partnership with the Royal College of Surgeons of England, helping the NJR to support high quality research in orthopaedics.
 Prospective fellows are encouraged to apply to the rolling programme.
-The NJR encourages applications from a diverse pool of applicants, including those from the allied health professions and non-clinical backgrounds.
-Look out for current opportunities on the NJR website.
+The NJR encourages applications from a diverse pool of applicants.
+Look out for ongoing opportunities on the NJR website.

 Submitting a research application

 The Research Committee takes formal responsibility for the approval for the release of NJR data for research through an impartial and objective process and has oversight of the use and reporting of this data by research groups.
 Its priority is to ensure that any research question justifies access to the data and offers potential benefits to patients.
-Research proposals should align to the NJR’s priority framework and be feasible, ethical, relevant and methodologically sound.
+Research proposals should align to our priority framework and be feasible, ethical, relevant, and methodologically-sound.

-The NJR has a commitment to uphold the standard and consistency of work that is carried out using NJR data, in line with national and international legislation.
+We have a commitment to uphold the standard and consistency of work that is carried out using registry data, in line with both national and international legislation.
 Therefore, all requests must also be approved by the Healthcare Quality Improvement Partnership (HQIP) Data Access Review Group for final authorisation of data release.

-If you would like to submit a research application, the first step in this process is to submit an expression of interest for consideration.
-Invited applications are reviewed by the committee quarterly.
+If you would like to submit a research application, the first step in this process is to check whether the same topic is currently being examined by another research team by visiting the NJR Research Project Portfolio, then submit an expression of interest for consideration.
+Invited full applications are reviewed by the committee quarterly.
 Full details of the NJR’s research application pathway, together with detailed guidance notes for applicants, can be found here.